AndroidPillars/Dart/DartInDetail.md

   print('Hello World');
   print("Hello World");

-  // TODO For Using Apostrophe and new line we have to do as of below, print("Github - It's is a Awesome Place to Learn \n the New Technology");
+  // TODO For Using Apostrophe and new line we have to do as of below. print("Github - It's is a Awesome Place to Learn \n the New Technology");
   print('Github - It\'s is a Awesome Place to Learn \n the New Technology');

+  // TODO We can also print the Multi-line String as of below. print('''Hello
+  World''');

+  print("""Hello
+  World""");
 }
 ```